 Wash silicone and other "no line" soap molds carefully to eliminate residues

-Keep soap covered whenever practical to protect against dust
+Keep soap covered or packaged whenever practical to protect against dust

 Use freshly washed hands or wear gloves when handling soap to minimize contaminants from your skin